 - Suriname and

-Approximately 62 percent of AWAC employees are based at AWAC's Australian operations.
+Approximately 75 per cent of AWAC employees are based at AWAC's Australian operations.

 Most of AWAC’s employees are covered by enterprise bargaining agreements.
 Alumina Limited and Alcoa both support the rights of employees to collectively bargain and freely associate.